-- If the jurisdiction where you are currently licensed is a compact state, you can work in Delaware for up to 90 days after establishing Delaware as your home state of residence while you await your Delaware license.
-Your license in the compact state must remain active throughout the 90 days.
+- If the jurisdiction where you are currently licensed is a compact state, you can work in Delaware after establishing Delaware as your home state of residence while you await your Delaware license.
+Your license in the compact state must remain active until licensed in Delaware.

 - Complete the Authorization for Release of Information form to request a State of Delaware and Federal Bureau of Investigation criminal background check.
 Follow the instructions on the authorization form to arrange to be fingerprinted.
 You must complete this requirement even if you recently had a criminal background check done for some other reason.